Godnaut/Godnaut/README.md

 *   **Strategic Capital Investments**
 *   **Clandestine Internal Audits**

 Contact us to schedule a confidential consultation.

-This is more than a service.
-It is a necessary instrument for control in a world increasingly shaped by algorithms you must **command**, not merely deploy.
+This is more than a service; it is a necessary instrument for control in a world shaped by algorithms you must **command**, not merely deploy.

 <br>